We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 Kendal also benefits from fantastic road and rail links that make commuting close by and further afield easy.

-The crime rate here is 22% lower than the England, Wales & Northern Ireland average, while ranking as the safest medium-sized town in Cumbria.
-Kendal’s average asking price for properties is £290,867.
+Kendal is the 62nd safest medium-sized town in England, Wales, and Northern Ireland, while ranking as the safest in Cumbria.
+Kendal’s average asking price for houses is £271,140.

-Renowned as London’s quintessential affluent borough, Kensington and Chelsea is well-known for the success, sophistication, and charm its streets attract.
+Renowned as London’s quintessential affluent borough, Kensington and Chelsea is well-known for its sophistication and charm.

 However, the allure of Kensington and Chelsea does come at a price.
-It’s one of London’s most expensive boroughs, with an average property price of £1,855,305.
-Perhaps surprisingly, Kensington and Chelsea is among the top 10 most dangerous London boroughs with a crime rate higher than the national average.
+It’s one of London’s most expensive boroughs, with an average house price of £2,068,144.
+Perhaps surprisingly, Kensington and Chelsea is the second most dangerous London borough, with a crime rate higher than the national average.

 Chorley, a picturesque market town in Lancashire, boasts beautiful parkland, historic houses, and excellent shopping.
 Nestled at the foot of the West Pennine Moors, it’s an ideal spot for outdoor enthusiasts.

-The town offers a wealth of exciting events to get involved in, including the award-winning Chorley Flower Show, an annual literary festival, as well as live music and theatre.
+The town offers a wealth of exciting events to get involved in, including the award-winning Chorley Flower Show, as well as live music and theatre.
 Plus, for those who’d like to be near the excitement of a big city, you’re less than an hour from Manchester.

 Chorley is best known for its popular markets, which date back to 1498.
-Wander through the town centre on a Tuesday and you’ll be able to browse over 100 stalls selling everything from fresh food and clothes to unique crafts.
-You can also look forward to tucking into Chorley cakes (flat, fruit-filled pastry treats) at the annual Chorley Cake Street Fair.
+Wander through the town centre on a Tuesday, and you’ll be able to browse over 100 stalls selling everything from fresh food and clothes to unique crafts.
+You can also look forward to tucking into Chorley cakes, flat, fruit-filled pastry treats, and a popular British heritage snack.
 They pair well with a cup of tea!

 Final thoughts…

-We hope you’ve enjoyed this list of the 20 happiest places to live in Great Britain, according to Rightmove’s 2024 Happy at Home Index survey.
+We hope you’ve enjoyed this list of the 20 happiest places to live in Great Britain, according to Rightmove’s Happy at Home Index surveys.

 Though the list focuses on the survey results, we appreciate that there are many other happy places to live, and everyone has different ideas about what they’re looking for from an area.